aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

 3. **7segment_decoder.v**   : Contains the code to convert the input number (BCD format) into the code used to display it on 7 segment-display.
 4. **constraint.xdc**       : Contains the information about the input/output ports used in the FPGA.
 5. **7seg-driver.v**        : Contains the code for the driver module which will help in displaying the output of 7segment-decoder on the FPGA display.
-6. **top_module.v**         : Takes input from FPGA and displays the output in 7segment display after calling the alarm_clock and display_decoder modules.
+6. **top_module.v**         : Instantiates and sets up connections for all the sub-modules.
+It also provides interface of variables that are used in                                               "constraint.xcd" file to set-up connections with buttons, switches, leds and displays.
-7. **Module Hierarchy.pdf** : Contains the module hierarchy of our Project.
+9. **Module Hierarchy.pdf** : Contains the module hierarchy of our Project.
-8. **tone_generator.v**     : Contains the module for generating the tone of the piezo buzzer when the Alarm goes off.
+10. **tone_generator.v**    : Contains the module for generating the tone of the piezo buzzer when the Alarm goes off.

 ### GUIDE FOR FPGA BOARD:-